Hermann von Wedderkop: Career

 He was born into the von Wedderkop family, which belonged to the German nobility.
 His father, Magnus von Wedderkop, was a judge and chamberlain in the Grand Duchy of Oldenburg.
 His mother was Elisabeth Post, a great-granddaughter of the mayor of Bremen Liborius Diederich Post.
 In honour of her grandfather Albert Hermann von Post, he also used the pseudonym ‘Hermann Albert Post’, which was registered by the Reichsschrifttumskammer, a subdivision of the Reich Chamber of Culture.
 Von Wedderkop played the piano from the age of four.

 At the age of 19, Hermann von Wedderkop graduated from the Grand Ducal Grammar School in Eutin.
 On 1 April 1895, he joined the ‘Grand Duke of Saxony’ (5th Thuringian) Infantry Regiment No. 94 in Weimar as an avantageur.
 He became a lieutenant there, but had to resign in 1899 due to a heart condition.
-He went on to study law at the Ludwig Maximilian University of Munich, the Kiel University and the Friedrich Wilhelm University of Berlin, where his teachers included Franz von Liszt and Heinrich Dernburg, among others.
+He went on to study law at the Ludwig-Maximilians-Universität München, the Kiel University and the Friedrich Wilhelm University of Berlin, where his teachers included Franz von Liszt and Heinrich Dernburg, among others.

 In addition to law, he also studied art history and archaeology.
 On 6 September 1912, he entered the civil service as a trainee lawyer and worked at the district courts in Altona and Berlin.
 He then headed the district court in Mölln, Schleswig-Holstein, and later became a government assessor in Cologne.

-In 1907 he met the art dealer Alfred Flechtheim in Paris, who gave him his first artistic impulses and later recruited him for his gallery magazine Der Querschnitt.
-Between September 1909 to July 1910 he worked as a trainee at the private bank Alfred Gans et Cie in Paris.
+In 1907, he met the art dealer Alfred Flechtheim in Paris, who gave him his first artistic impulses and later recruited him for his gallery magazine Der Querschnitt.
+Between September 1909 to July 1910, he worked as a trainee at the private bank Alfred Gans et Cie in Paris.
 On 1 September 1911, Wedderkop was appointed deputy chairman of the income tax assessment commission in Cologne and retired from the judiciary.
-In 1912 he wrote an exhibition guide for the Sonderbund in Cologne.
+In 1912, he wrote an exhibition guide for the Sonderbund in Cologne.
 By 1 July 1913, he was appointed acting chairman of the commission, and from 1 August 1914 he was chairman of the commission.

 During World War I, Wedderkop became an orderly officer to the district governor of Brussels and, from 2 September 1915, a civil commissioner of the German occupation administration to the imperial district governor in Brussels.
 There, at La Hulpe, he met the writer Carl Sternheim and Gottfried Benn, who was ‘experimenting’ with cocaine as a hospital doctor at the time and thus incurred the displeasure of the administrative officer Wedderkop.
 Benn later accused him of having an equally disavowing affair with the 20 years younger and later decidedly ‘anti-German’ young actress Yvonne George.
 From 3 May 1917, Wedderkop became a government councillor in Cologne.
 From 1 October 1919, he was head of the state tax office in Jülich.
 He retired at his own request on 1 July 1921 to devote himself to his literary work.